zacky-dzacky/genereate_barcode/README.md

-# Hello World for Python on Google Compute Engine
+# Generate Barcode for Python on Google Compute Engine

+## Deploy.sh

  This folder contains the sample code for the [Deploying to Google Compute Engine][tutorial-gce] tutorial.
 Please refer to the tutorial for instructions on configuring, running,